jameskimmel/Nextcloud_Ubuntu/nextcloud_behind_NGINX_proxy.md

 apc.enabled=1
 apc.enable_cli=1
 ```
-To start APCu automatically use this command and replace the PHP version 8.3 if needed
+To start APCu automatically use this command and replace the PHP version 8.4 if needed
 ```bash
 sudo -u www-data php --define apc.enable_cli=1  /var/www/nextcloud/occ  maintenance:repair
 ```

 ## Configure Apache2 HSTS
+This is section longer needed.
-Probably only cosmetics, because it is already done by the proxy.
+Was only cosmetics, because it is already done by the proxy.
-Anyway setting this will remove the warning in the admin center.
+Setting this removed the warning in the admin center in the past.
+Does not seem to be used anymore.
 ```bash
 sudo nano /etc/apache2/sites-available/nextcloud.conf
 ```